15 Most Beautiful Coastal Walks in Sydney

 Wedding Cake Rock

-The Wedding Cake Rock is one of the most iconic landmarks in the Royal National Park.
-And while it may be fenced off, it is still a unique sight to visit.
+Wedding Cake Rock is one of the most iconic landmarks in the Royal National Park.
+While it’s fenced off for safety reasons, it remains a fascinating and unique sight to visit.

-Even better, the coastal walking track from Bundeena to Wedding Cake Rock is an absolute delight, with fantastic ocean and cliff views to take in from start to finish.
+Even better, the coastal walking track from Bundeena to Wedding Cake Rock is an absolute treat, offering spectacular ocean and cliff views from start to finish.

-This 7 km return walk starts from Beachcomber Avenue in Bundeena (free street parking), and includes several highlights, such as the Balconies, the Waterrun, and, of course, Wedding Cake Rock.
+This 7 km return walk begins at Beachcomber Avenue in Bundeena, where free street parking is available.
+Along the way, you’ll encounter several highlights, including the Balconies, the Waterrun, and, of course, Wedding Cake Rock.

 More information: Bundeena to Wedding Cake Rock.